jplineb/Fever-Detector-COVID-Challenge/README.md

 ### Misc
 Some components that we had to purchase that are generic:
 * MicroSD Card
+	* Usually you want to choose at least a UHS Speed Class 3
+	* Need at least A2 read speed
+	* Rated at 90MB/s
 * Breadboard Cables
+	* Anything will work

 ### Prototype development
 In order to have a test bed for developing code, I built a testbed to hold the sensors while we were finishing designing and prototyping the 3D printable enclosure.